Home > Latest News > How can video games affect our body image?

 How can video games affect our body image?

-We hear many voices raising issues about the negative effect that popular media and culture can have on our own perception of self-worth, diving into unrealistic or narrow expectations of how we should look, dress and speak.
-Conversely, we’ve seen the power that authentic and diverse representation can have on instilling feelings of belonging and community.
-But how do video games fit into this?
+Many voices have contributed to the discussion around the negative effect that pop culture has on our self-worth.
+They dive into the unrealistic or narrow expectations of how we should look, dress, and speak.
+Conversely, we’ve seen the power of authentic and diverse representation in instilling feelings of belonging, community, and acceptance.
+So, how do video games fit into this?

 Representation of Diverse Bodies in Gaming

-“Being that I’m a Black, plus-sized, cosplayer, I often get so thrilled to see a Black femme in a game, but kind of saddened when she is bone thin.
-As someone with natural curves all over, it can get pretty depressing when you want to accurately portray that video game character.
-It usually leads to me saying, “Yeah, I’m gonna do it,” but then realizing, not anytime soon.” – Tierra E
+Tierra E also shared thoughts on body types represented in games, “Being that I’m a Black, plus-sized, cosplayer, I often get so thrilled to see a Black femme in a game, but kind of saddened when she is bone thin.
+As someone with natural curves all over, it can get pretty depressing.”

-A content analysis study from 2016 (Lynch et al) which looked at female characters in gaming over 31 years found that despite an increased number of games featuring playable female characters, games still depicted them more often in secondary roles and sexualized them more than the main protagonist.
+A content analysis study from 2016 (Lynch et al) which looked at female characters in gaming over 31 years, found that despite an increased number of games featuring playable female character, they were still depicted more often in secondary roles, and were more sexualised than the main protagonist.

 They also found a positive relationship between the sexualization of characters and their physical capability, raising concerns about how ‘traditionally attractive’ characters are often treated as superior.